Axeia/qBittorrentCompanion/AutoPropertyChangedGenerator/README.md

 	private TorrentInfo _torrentInfo;
 }

-# The (public) getter and setters for the backing fields will be
-# generated automatically with the second one being public string Bytes
+/* Similarly to the previous example (public) getter and setters for the backing fields will ** be generated automatically with the setter triggering RaisePropertyChanged.
-# as the second parameter is used as the property name.
+** For ProxyProperties the name of the proxied property is used, ** unless you assigned a name as per the second decorator above.
+** Assigning a name the same way works for regular properties as well, but I would advice not  to use it ** as tools used for refractoring won't pick up on it.
+**/